openSUSE/news-o-o/_posts/2011-12-10-opensuse-weekly-news-205-is-out.markdown

 An example why the typelib files need to be split out from the libraries:

 Clutter: the library was renamed from libclutter-glx-1.0.so.0 to libclutter-1.0.so.0, the
       typelib remained Clutter-1.0.typelib.
-The upgrade process is slightly â€˜messyâ€™ in this case and a bunch of problems could be avoided by splitting the typelib files out. (...)
+The upgrade process is slightly ‘messy’ in this case and a bunch of problems could be avoided by splitting the typelib files out. (...)

-â€
+”

-â€œ
+“

 [Thomas
         Schraitle: Cooking with DocBook](http://lizards.opensuse.org/2011/12/07/cooking-with-docbook/)